congnghia0609/swift-tour/README.md

 # swift-tour
-swift-tour is a project quick learn swift programming
+swift-tour is a cheat sheet, quick reference to learn swift programming